jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Four angles make a square, five a pentagon, six a hexagon, and so forth into great variety.
 To these creatures, we 3D entities would appear as merely passing through their 2D world, appearing first as a point, then growing into a curved weird shape, then shrinking back to a point again.

-This imaginary 2D world is taken from a book called "Flatland: A Romance of Many Dimensions".
+This booklet opens with an adaption of imaginary 2D world "Flatland: A Romance of Many Dimensions".
 Written by Edwin A. Abbott, it popularized dimensional thinking and is often used in mathematics, philosophy, and science education to get people to think of totally alien environments.

 By bringing us into a 2D world, Abbott makes us feel lost.
 Learning about Flatland opens the door for us to see our reality differently and thereby better question and understand our own existence.